ocurrent/macos-infra/README.md

 launchctl load Library/LaunchAgents/com.tarides.ocluster.worker.plist
 ```

-Check the playbook `flush-rsync.yml` which automatically performs these steps:
+Check the playbook `flush-rsync.yml` which automatically performs these steps including:
+* Pausing the worker in the pool
+* Unloading the worker service
+* Update the OCluster code from GitHub
+* Loading the worker service
+* Unpausing the worker in the pool

 ```
 ansible-playbook -i hosts --limit i7-worker-04.macos.ci.dev flush-rsync.yml